luciensadi/AwakeMUD/README.md

 # AwakeMUD Community Edition
-A fork of the [Awakened Worlds](http://awakenedworlds.net) MUD codebase.
+A fork of Che's now-retired Awakened Worlds MUD codebase.
 Issues and pull requests welcome!

 **AwakeMUD CE is up and running at awakemud.com port 4000!** Connect with your favorite telnet client.
 The current build/test instance for AwakeMUD Community Edition can be reached at awakemud.com port 4001; many thanks to Finster for running the previous test port for so long.